Spend three glorious weeks working on your English and enjoying a Canadian summer

-You will be taught by highly qualified teachers who will guide you through the English classes, and have access to the computer labs, libraries, athletic facilities, and restaurants of the York Campus.
-You can choose to live on campus or even with a Canadian family to make it a fully immersive experience.
+Students have access to the computer labs, libraries, athletic facilities, and restaurants of the York Campus, while either living on campus or with a local family for a fully immersive Canadian experience.

-During your program you will also experience Toronto the way locals do — spending a day on Toronto Island, watching the Toronto Blue Jays play baseball, riding the rollercoasters of Wonderland Amusement Park, seeing all of Toronto from the CN Tower, and getting up close to Niagara Falls.
+During your program you will also experience Toronto the way locals do – spending a day exploring the waterfront, watching the Toronto Blue Jays play baseball, exploring Toronto’s ethnic neighbourhoods, seeing all of Toronto from the CN Tower, and getting up close to Niagara Falls.